shray-ya-sing/core-models-addin/README.md

 2. **Manifest File**: An XML file that specifies how the add-in should be integrated into Excel, including permissions, UI elements, and entry points.

-This Core Models Excel Add-in uses a fully client-side architecture:
+This Core Models Excel Add-in uses a 100% client-side architecture:

 When the add-in runs, it:
 1. **Loads the web application** in a task pane within Excel
 2. **Initializes client-side services** for workbook state management, command execution, and LLM integration
 3. **Interacts with Excel** using the Office.js API to read and write data
-4. **Processes commands** directly in the browser using the client-side implementation
+4. **Processes commands** entirely in the browser using the client-side implementation
+5. **Uses intelligent caching** to minimize redundant workbook state captures
+6. **Performs granular workbook analysis** with sheet-level dependency tracking
-5. **Connects to external APIs** for LLM processing when needed
+7. **Connects to external APIs** for LLM processing only when needed

 ### Prerequisites